Pirate Party: Copyright and censorship

 Some campaigns have included demands for the reform of copyright and patent laws.
 In 2010, Swedish MEP Christian Engström called for supporters of amendments to the Data Retention Directive to withdraw their signatures, citing a misleading campaign.

 International organizations

 Pirate Parties International

 Pirate Parties International (PPI) is the umbrella organization of the national Pirate Parties.
 Since 2006, the organization has existed as a loose union of the national parties.
 Since October 2009, Pirate Parties International has had the status of a non-governmental organization (Feitelijke vereniging) based in Belgium.
 The organization was officially founded at a conference from 16 to 18 April 2010 in Brussels, when the organization's statutes were adopted by the 22 national pirate parties represented at the event.

 European Pirate Party

-The European Pirate Party (PPEU) is a European political party founded in March 2014 which consists of various pirate parties within European countries.
+The European Pirate Party (PPEU) is a European political alliance founded in March 2014 which consists of various pirate parties within European countries.
+It is not currently registered as a European political party.

-Pirates without Borders

-Pirates Without Borders is an international association of pirates.
-Unlike Pirate Parties International (which accepts only parties as voting members and organizations as observing members), Pirates Without Borders accept individuals as members.
-The PWB see themselves as a basis for international projects.
-Through global cooperation, they strive to reveal the impact of multinational trade agreements on all people on Earth, and foster freedom and democracy.
-PWB originates from an independent committee for the coordination of Pirate parties in German-speaking countries, known as DACHLuke (DACHL = Germany-Austria-Switzerland-Luxembourg).

-Since the Pirate Parties International Conference 2011 on 12 and 13 March 2011, PWB is an "observing member" of Pirate Parties International.
-The previously independent project "pirate streaming" has become a part of Pirates without Borders since 3 May 2011.